-Jane Kim, of counsel to the firm, manages a diverse portfolio of cases helping clients with business, healthcare regulatory and compliance matters, and litigation.
+Jane Kim, Of Counsel to the firm, manages a diverse portfolio of matters, including advising and negotiating international business transactions, handling regulatory and compliance matters, and litigating business disputes.

 Jane has also handled litigation matters in state and federal courts.
 She has litigated cases against public and multinational companies.
-She has also handled hundreds of commercial cases using mediation and arbitration methods of dispute resolution, and she is formally trained in Collaborative Law Disputes.
+She has also handled many commercial cases using mediation and arbitration methods of dispute resolution, and she is formally trained in Collaborative Law Disputes.
 This training helps her in dispute management matters to build consensus to move forward.

 Her recent cases include a jury trial of a commercial dispute in the Circuit Court of Cook County, Illinois, involving commercial lease issues of a publicly-traded company manufacturing for medical device industry; an appeal to the U.S. Court of Appeals for the Seventh Circuit regarding complex income taxation issues; and, an international arbitration between medical equipment companies.

 2016- Master of Laws (LL.M) in Health Law, Loyola University Chicago School of Law; Concentration in Compliance Studies

 • Law Review – Executive Board Member, John Marshall Journal of Information Technology & Privacy Law